-The Texas Country Music Chart is the only Texas based digitally monitored airplay chart for Texas Country Music and is an authorized partner of the Texas Country Music Association.
+The Texas Country Music Chart is the only Texas based digitally monitored airplay chart for Texas Country Music and is a service of Texas Country Music Association.
 If you haven't become a member of TCMA we encourage you to do so.
 You can do so by clicking here.

 Becoming a member of TCMA does not guarantee chart positions OR chart eligiblity.